Child Neurology Residency Program

 Program Director

-I came to Colorado from the east coast in 2006 after medical school at the University of Rochester and have never left.
-Prior to medical school I worked as a healthcare consultant for Kaiser Permanente, and have a master's degree in public health.
-Clinically, my focus is neuroimmunology, especially pediatric onset multiple sclerosis, and acute flaccid myelitis.
-I not only see patient, but also conduct clinical research.
-I am married and have twin 5-year-olds who just started kindergarten this fall.
+I came to Colorado from the east coast in 2006 after medical school and have never left!
+Prior to medical school I earned a master's degree in public health and worked as a healthcare consultant.
+I conduct clinical research, see patients and hold leadership roles within our section in addition to serving as the child neurology program director and pediatric neuroimmunology fellowship director.
+Clinically, my focus is pediatric neuroimmunology, with a particular focus on pediatric onset multiple sclerosis and acute flaccid myelitis.
+I am married and have twin 6-year-olds in first grade.

 Elizabeth Troy, MD